Sanshin Zen Community

 • Campers are encouraged to do what they can to ensure the security of their tents and belongings.
 General opportunistic theft is not common, but you may wish to consider some means of locking your tent.

-• The shower room, rest room and kitchen found along the zendo hallway are available for your use.
+• The shower room, rest room and kitchen along the zendo hallway are available for your use.
 Please do not use the facilities in the building next door (1708) unless you are there for communal meals or other sangha activities.

 • Label food stored in the zendo kitchen with your name and pack out leftovers when you leave.
 Do not leave food behind as a “donation” unless you tell the tenzo or vice abbot that you are doing so and get an OK.
 Unopened packages of food or ingredients are much more likely to be accepted than leftovers.